Let’s Talk About The Odds Of ‘Gilmore Girls’ Actually Getting Another Season

 The renewed deal at Amazon may sound like a nail in the coffin for any future Gilmore Girls seasons, but Amazon's co-head of television, Vernon Sanders, made it clear at the TCAs in 2019 that the Palladinos are still free to work on more Gilmore Girls if they want to, even if it is not for Amazon:

 We are talking to Amy and Dan about a lot of things.
 [Another Gilmore Girls revival] hasn't come up.
 But I do think it speaks to our overall philosophy when it comes to talent, which is we think it benefits us when we have talent that’s creatively happy and have opportunities to do many things.
 If that show were to continue and it isn’t for us, we would obviously be happy to see it happen.

-So, now we know that a second season of Gilmore Girls: A Year in the Life is at least logistically possible, but what about creatively?
-The primary crux behind reviving the series on a creative level was the fact that Amy Sherman-Palladino never got to end the show on her own terms, as she did not showrun or write at all on the seventh and final season of Gilmore Girls.
+It totally makes sense that Sherman-Palladino may be having difficulty finding the right story to potentially continue Gilmore Girls: A Year in the Life with a follow-up season.
+The primary driving force behind reviving the series on a creative level in the first place was the fact that Sherman-Palladino never got to end the show on her own terms, as she did not showrun or write at all on the seventh and final season of Gilmore Girls.
 Famously, Sherman-Palladino had the show's final four words in her mind since it began, and was finally able to reveal them in the finale of A Year in the Life.